-All forms must be returned by Friday 13 March 2020.
+All forms must be returned by Friday 19th March 2021.
 Students returning forms after this date may forfeit the right to get their choices.
 If there are any concerns, please contact Mr Smith. (psmith@nsg.northants.sch.uk)

-A parent/carer guide to qualifications
+A guide to qualifications

 Levels Standard Route Other Qualifications Apprenticeship Route

-Foundation learn J
+Foundation learni ng

-Level 1 offered to students who have specific learning needs in consultation with parents
+Level 1 offered to st udents who have specific learning nee eds in consultation with

+parents

 GCSE (9-4) BTEC

 Level 2 Cambridge

 Nationals

-A Levels BTEC
+A Levels ВТЕС

 Level 3 Extended Project

 Core Maths

 Apprenticeships

 Level Higher

-4/5/6 aı
+4/5/6 aı nd Employment

-KS4 Core Subjects
+KS4 Core Subject